ElementTech/kube-reqsizer/README.md

 ```
 ### Disclaimer

 `sample-size` is the amount of data-points the controller will store in cache before constructing an average for the pod.
 After a requests resizing, the cache will clean itself and a new average will be calculated based on the sample size.
-If `min-seconds` has not yet passed since the pod has last been supposed to be sample-reconciled, the controller will keep sampling the pod until `min-seconds` have been reached and only then zero the sample and restart from cache.
+If `min-seconds` have not yet passed since the pod has been scheduled, the controller will keep sampling the pod until `min-seconds` have been reached and only then zero the sample and restart from cache.

 ### Edge Cases